 The second Milwaukee band saw on this list, ironically enough, compares more favorably with the WEN stationary band saw even though it’s a portable power tool and the first Milwaukee band saw is actually a fellow stationary band saw.

 This is because the Milwaukee 2429-20 offers more pound-for-pound compared to its table variant with its compact and lightweight 6.6-pound body that’s capable of deliver 1⅝ inches, which is impressive for a machine its size.
 It is many magnitudes less strong than the monster that is the WEN 3962 Two-Speed Band Saw but it delivers enough cutting power for more mobile work.

 The Final Cut

 If I could have only one power tool in my shop, it would be a band saw.
-Although the portable or power tool version of this saw has superior maneuverability in cutting items that are bolted or nailed down (that is, work pieces you can bring to a stationary unit's table), the cutting power and depth of the WEN 3962 Two-Speed Band Saw is significant enough to outdo just about every portable band saw option out there.
+Although the portable or power tool version of this saw has superior maneuverability in cutting items that are bolted or nailed down (that is, work pieces you can bring to a stationary unit’s table), the cutting power and depth of the WEN 3962 Two-Speed Band Saw (check for lowest price online) is significant enough to outdo just about every portable band saw option out there.